 In the case of ticks, symptoms can be more severe if the bite results in an infection or the transmission of a disease, such as Lyme disease or Rocky Mountain spotted fever.
 According to the NIH, symptoms of such tick bites include:

 - Apnea and/or difficulty breathing

-Most spider bites are harmless and prompt only mild, local skin reactions, though in rare cases they can prove fatal.
-According to the U.S. Centers for Disease Control (CDC), typical spider bite symptoms include:
+While the bites of most spiders are not medically significant to humans and cause only mild, local skin reactions, more severe reactions can also occur.
+According to the U.S. Centers for Disease Control (CDC), spider bite symptoms may include:

 - Raised welt with a pinpoint-sized dot in the center